Application Checklist

 • Applicants are expected to abide by the Pre-College Code of Conduct, which includes an expectation of academic integrity.
 All application materials submitted must be the original work of the applicant.
 Plagiarism in any part of an application (completed by anyone other than the student) is grounds for denial.

 • Courses may be canceled at any time due to unforeseen circumstances.
+If this situation occurs, Program staff will work with students to find a suitable course substitution.

 • Students must submit a new application each year.
 Returning students can log in to precollege.brown.edu with the email and password they originally used to create their account.